 The College has treasury management policy and arrangements in place to manage cash flows, banking arrangements and the risk associated with those activities.
 All borrowings require the authorisation of the Board of Governors and ESFA under MPM reporting.
-The renegotiated loan dated 7 June 2021 has been approved by the Board of Governors with the updated terms of a security against the Barnet Campus and a fixed rate of interest of 5.127% and a margin of 3%.

 Cash flows and liquidity